What the Hell is the Fed's Dot Plot? (And Why It's Secretly Running Your Real Estate Deals)

 Show Notes

 I'm Martin Maxwell.
 Mortgage rates jumped half a point in two days back in September 2024.
 The Fed didn't change a thing.
 So what moved the market?
 A chart.
 Nineteen dots on a page.
 That's the dot plot — and if you're buying, refinancing, or underwriting deals, it's already shaping your numbers.
-Here's what it is and why it matters.

 What the Dot Plot Actually Is

-How the Market Interprets the Dots
+How the Market Reads the Dots

 The market doesn't wait for the Fed to act.
 It prices in what the dots suggest.
 If the dots say "three cuts by December," mortgage rates drop in anticipation.
 If the dots shift higher — fewer cuts, or later cuts — rates spike.
-That's why you'll see 30-year fixed rates move 25, 50, even 75 basis points in the days after a dot plot release.
+That's why 30-year fixed rates can move 25, 50, even 75 basis points in the days after a dot plot release.
 The Fed hasn't changed policy.
 The dots have changed expectations.

 Real Example: September 2024

 In September 2024, the dot plot shifted.
 More Fed members projected fewer rate cuts than the market had priced in.
-Result?
 Mortgage rates jumped roughly 50 basis points in 48 hours.
 A $400,000 loan at 6.5% became a $400,000 loan at 7%.
-That's an extra $130 a month in payments.
-Over 30 years, that's $46,800 more in interest.
+That's an extra $130 a month in payments — $46,800 more in interest over 30 years.
 All from a chart.

 I had an investor under contract on a fourplex that week.
 His lender locked him at 6.75% the day before the dot plot.
 The guy who waited 48 hours?
 He was looking at 7.25%.
 Same property.
 Same credit.
 Different timing.
-That's the dot plot in action.

 How to Use This as an Investor

 You don't need to predict the Fed.
 You need to read what the market already expects.
 The dot plot comes out four times a year — March, June, September, December.
 Mark those dates.
 The week before and the week after, expect volatility.
-If you're locking a rate, lock before the meeting if you can.
+If you're locking a rate, lock before the meeting when you can.
 If you're underwriting a deal, stress-test your cash flow at 50 basis points higher.
 It's cheap insurance.

-Sounds like a lot to track?
-It's not.
 The Fed publishes the dot plot on their website the same day they release the policy statement.
 Takes five minutes to skim.
 Look at where the dots cluster for the current year and next year.
 If they've moved up from the last release, rates are probably heading higher.
 If they've moved down, the market's pricing in cuts.
 Your lender is watching this.
 Your syndicator is watching this.
 You should be too.

 Was this helpful?